 - All children are exposed to learning opportunities that encourage them to be creative.

 - All children are challenged and enjoy learning and problem solving.

 - All children develop spiritually, morally and socially as members of the school community and the wider community.

 Curriculum Intent – how we designed our curriculum

 As an Islamic school, the principles of Islamic education remain at our core.
 This includes the pursuit of excellence and preparing our children as world citizens of the 21st Century.
 To achieve this, our children need high levels of literacy and numeracy.
-We recognise R.E as a core subject, so we follow a curriculum which includes the scheme of work.
 We also recognise that parents are the primary educators of the faith and we work closely with the community.

 Our Curriculum, based on the Nation Curriculum and EYFS Framework, is a highly ambitious and inspiring framework for our exceptional teachers to act within; a pedagogical tool with positive teacher/pupil relationships and communication at the core.
 This ensures that our pupils experience a broad and balanced curriculum which unlocks the potential of every child.
 There is flexibility in curriculum planning so that teachers can address identified gaps in knowledge and skills.
 There are no attainment ‘flight paths’ at Evergreen as we believe this caps learning; instead we have high academic expectations for all our pupils (including SEND and disadvantaged pupils), with the majority, at the very least, mastering age-related expectations.